SeldonIO/seldon-core/doc/source/reference/apis/v2-protocol.md

 The spec of the Open Inference Protocol defines both the endpoints and payload schemas for REST and gRPC interfaces.

-As part of the Open Inference Protocol definition, you can find dedicated endpoints to:
+As part of the Open Inference Protocol definition, you can find dedicated endpoints for:

 - Health: Assess liveness and readiness of your model.
 - Model controls: Interact with your model, load and unload models dynamically